ShadowKing345/awesomewm-binary-tree-layout/README.md

 The layout builder contains the following options:
 * name: The name the layout will be set to.
 **This should not be changed from default unless you understand what will happen.**
-Change this if you have a conflict occur with another layout.
+Change this if you have a conflict occurring with another layout.
 * start_vertical: Changes the starting direction of layout (Default: false)
 * send_notifications: Set to true to have the layout send a notification when the direction switch methods are called.
 * debug: Set to true to output the content of the tree to the console (assuming you can see it).